marcvidalbadia/pupil-turbulence-removal/README.md

 ![Fig. 1](https://github.com/m-vidal/pupil-turbulence-removal/blob/main/plots/plot1.jpg)
 #### Fig. 1.
 Raw pupil signal and blink corrected signal using data imputation.

 The removal of ROEs is conducted in two steps, which allows to detect different kinds of ROEs (see [1] for further details).
 Results of this procedure are shown in Fig. 2.
-Note that the grey lines in Fig. 2 are smooth nonlinear spaces of the pupil signal where it is supposed we can locate these slow turbulences.
+Note that the grey lines in Fig. 2 are smooth nonlinear spaces of the pupil signal where it is supposed to locate some of these turbulences.

 ![Fig. 1](https://github.com/m-vidal/pupil-turbulence-removal/blob/main/plots/plot2b.jpg)
 #### Fig. 2.
 ROE corrected pupil signal.